tay-assis/Thay483/README.md

 - Scientific Research (Ongoing)

 ## Projects
-- Vector manipulation and mathematical calculations *For hand movement quantification and manual iteration (Ongoing)*
+- Vector manipulation and mathematical calculations for the quantification of hand movements and manual interaction (Ongoing)

 ## Languages
 - Native Portuguese